 Convoy OB 315 departs from Liverpool, Convoy SL 73 departs from Freetown.

 Royal Navy destroyer HMS Farndale (Commander Stephen H. Carlill, L 70) is commissioned.

 Canadian Royal Navy corvette HMCS Rimouski is commissioned.

 |Panzers in Athens.|

 Despite recent military successes in North Africa, the German high command has become increasingly leery of Lieutenant General Erwin Rommel's conduct of operations there.
 Among the concerns is Rommel's decision to stage a major offensive before receiving all of the troops en route to Tripoli - the fact that the offensive was wildly successfully does not enter into this assessment.
-Rommel repeatedly disregards orders sent by both the OKH and his Italian military superiors - the Germans cannot know this now, but that is one of the keys to Rommel's successes, since the British are reading German communications and acting accordingly.
-Thus, when the OKH orders something and then Rommel does something else, the British are caught flat-footed.
+Rommel repeatedly disregards orders sent by either the OKH and his Italian military superiors.
+The Germans cannot know this now, but that is one of the keys to Rommel's successes since the British are reading German communications but Rommel just disregards them.
+When the OKH orders something and then Rommel does something else, the British are caught flat-footed.